juanmiguelrl/breast-cancer-subtyping/README.md

 endpoint : the endpoint where the query request will be sent, it should not be necessary to modify it (as default it has https://api.gdc.cancer.gov/files)

 ### GDC data download options in json (--cl):
+This option allows to download the clinical data from the cases related with the files from the manifest file passed.
 dictionary called "clinical":
 Compulsory:
 output_file : the path where the output will be stored